 Middle Tennessee is home to a large variety of lakes.
 Ready to fish, swim, canoe or kayak?
 Or maybe you are just longing to have a picnic with a view?
 Either way you are sure to find the perfect place in our area.
 So grab your sunscreen, cooler and the family and head out for some fun on one of Middle Tennessee’s lakes!

 Movies, Live Theater Productions, and Concerts

 Music City lives up to it’s name in the summer.
 There are so many concerts in and around Nashville.
 Some of these events are one time performances but many of them are concert series that have become summertime traditions.

 Have some family fun at Summer Festivals scheduled in Nashville and Middle Tennessee.
 Live music, yummy food and children’s activities are just a few of the entertainment options you will find at a festival this summer.
 Many of these events are free which make them perfect for a summer full of frugal fun.

 The Big Band Dance series at Centennial Park is hands down my favorite event of the summer.
-This is the 36th summer that Metro Parks has hosted this series.
 I was introduced to this event almost twenty years ago and I look forward to it every year.